KathyCercel/cypress-e2e/README.md

 ---

 ## 📊 **Merging & Viewing Test Reports**
 Since Cypress runs in parallel, multiple JSON reports are generated.
-We **merge them into a single HTML report** using **Mochawesome**.
+I **merge them into a single HTML report** using **Mochawesome**.

 ### **Automatic Report Generation**
 - The `run-cypress-parallel.sh` script **automatically merges reports** and **opens the final HTML**.